 Step 2.
 The UE collects the indicated measurement, e.g., UE measurements related to RSRP, RSRQ, SINR of serving cell and neighbouring cells.

 Step 3.
-The UE sends measurement report message to OAM via NG-RAN node including the required measurement.
+The UE sends measurement report message to NG-RAN node 1.

+Step 4: NG-RAN node 1 sends measurement report from the UE to OAM.
+NG-RAN node 1 may also include its own data such as SON Reports to OAM.
+Neighbouring NG-RAN node 2 may also send input for Model Training to OAM.

-Step 4.
+Step 5.
 Model Training.
 Required measurements are leveraged to training ML model for UE mobility optimization.

-Step 5.
-OAM sends ML Model Deployment Message to deploy the trained/updated ML model into the NG-RAN node(s).
-The NG-RAN node can also continue model training based on the received AI/ML model from OAM.
+Step 6.
+OAM sends Model Deployment Message to deploy the trained/updated ML model into the NG-RAN node(s).
+The NG-RAN node 1 can also continue model training based on the received AI/ML model from OAM.
+After this step an AI/ML Model is available at an NG-RAN node 1.

 Note: This step is out of RAN3 Rel-17 scope.